Florida Pulmonary Embolism Lawyer

 Injury or death from a pulmonary embolism (PE) is one of the leading medical mistakes made by doctors and hospitals in Florida and the United States.
 The U.S. Centers for Disease Control and Prevention (CDC) puts the number of pulmonary embolism fatalities as high as 100,000 annually, with another 900,000 suffering injury from PE.
 About one-fourth of PE fatality victims experience sudden death from a PE without exhibiting prior symptoms, while one-third succumb to death within a month after being diagnosed.
 Those who survive a pulmonary embolism may have suffer brain damage or permanent damage to the heart.

 Doctors and hospitals should be vigilant for the signs and risk factors for PE.
 Failure to diagnose a blood clot, PE or deep vein thrombosis (DVT), or misdiagnosis of these conditions, can be responsible for serious injury or death.
-At Freidin Brown, P.A., our Florida medical malpractice lawyers are skilled and experienced in uncovering the medical mistakes behind adverse events in Florida hospitals.
+At Freidin Brown, P.A., our Florida pulmonary embolism lawyers are skilled and experienced in uncovering the medical mistakes behind adverse events in Florida hospitals.
 If you or a loved one suffered harm from a pulmonary embolism, contact our office for a free consultation regarding whether medical error may have been to blame, what you can do about it and how we can help.

 What is Pulmonary Embolism?